penraru/zumi/doc/how to set up Linky at HOME.md

 [TODO] need photo

 6. Test that Linky is connected to your WiFi by typing into the terminal:
     >ping linky.local

     If you see "Request timed out", then Linky is not connected.
 [TODO] link to a connection troubleshooting guide

-## We're now going to connect to Linky so that you can use it's Desktop from your computer.
+## We're now going to connect to Linky so that you can use it's Desktop from your computer...
 7 .Download and install VNC viewer

-8 Open VNC Viewer and enter the following into the field for the VNC server address:
+8. Open VNC Viewer and enter the following into the field for the VNC server address:

 >linky.local